-Opportunities for horseback riding would be expanded to include a multiuse trail in the Beech Creek unit, the Oxbow area of the Beaumont unit, and the northeast portion of the Lance Rosier unit.
+Opportunities for horseback riding would be expanded to include a multiuse trail in the Beech Creek unit (Magnolia Trail and Loblolly Loop) and the Oxbow area of the Beaumont unit.
 New areas would be designated appropriate for mountain bike use on the Magnolia Trail and Loblolly Loop in the Beech Creek unit and the northeast portion of the Lance Rosier unit.
 The expansion of areas appropriate for these activities would provide for increased recreation opportunities for visitors, and would have long-term, minor to moderate, beneficial effects on the visitor experience.
 However, multiuse trails could create user conflicts, resulting in long-term, minor to moderate, adverse impacts on visitor experience.
 Some visitors might oppose the expansion of recreational activities; these visitors would experience a long-term, minor to moderate, adverse impact.